MaxDesplanches/maps-utils/README.md

   <h3 align="center">Maps Utils</h3>

   <p align="center">
-    An package to have maps utils to calculate distance (Haversine formula), angle between coordinates
+    An package to have maps utils to calculate distance and angle between coordinates, or time for traveling (on distance as the crow flies for now)
     <br />

 </div>